headzoo/deskpro-sdk-react/docs/pages/tutorials/basic.md

     The [manifest documentation](/pages/manifest) contains more information on app configuration.

 ### Step 3.
 Modify the app component
-The app main component is saved at _src/main/javascript/App.jsx_.
-Edit the file to look like the following.
+Edit the app component to look like the following example.
+The file can be found at _src/main/javascript/App.jsx_.

 ```jsx
 import React from 'react';